makigas/makigas.es/README.md

     $ cd makigas
     $ bundle install

+## Running the application

+Standard `rails server`, like any other Rails application out there.
+Because we are using jsbundling-rails, you are expected to be compiling the packs on your own.
+You can do this running `yarn build` to build via esbuild once, or `yarn build:watch` in a separate terminal, to keep doing this in the background and update the packs everytime you save a JS or CSS file.

+You can also run `bin/guard` to start the application via Guard, which will use some guard plugins to keep the application running and up to date, and will recompile the assets every time you change them.
+Additionally, it will run the test suite and linters whenever you update these files.

 ## Database

 Upstream database is PostgreSQL and that is the officially supported one.
 Said that, this web application may work on MySQL and sqlite3 as well, although I haven't tested this, and it's not officially supported.
 If you experience bugs by using MySQL, they cannot be fix.

+## MeiliSearch

+We are using MeiliSearch for the full text search index, which can be used to lookup for video content using text that appears in the title, description, transcription and text notes of the episode, with the hope of making it easier to discover and consume.

 ## Secrets